LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 What is `x`?
 Recall the idea of term rewriting and say what will happen if we evaluate `x`.

 ## Theorist.
-Type Declaration.
+Type Annotation.

-You can add type declarations for fun and safety.
+You can add type annotations for fun and safety.
 Mostly fun, of course.

 ```haskell
 fib :: Int -> Int